hanabi/hanabi.github.io/Hat_Guessing.md

 * The discard "threshold" is set to 3 clues.
 * When a clue-giver gives a clue:
   * If there are >= 4 clues in the bank, then no discard actions can be given.
-"Give clue" actions will be given instead.
+"Give clue" actions will be given instead to players who have no playable cards.
   * If there are <= 3 clues in the bank, a discard action will be given if a player has no playable cards and one or more *Trash* cards in their hand.

 ### Play Priority